NEUROIMAGING / COMPUTED TOMOGRAPHY

 - in 1/2018, positive results of DEFUSE study (2018) were presented with a time window of 6-16h (OR 2.77 !!!)

-- EXTEND trial (2019) showed that the use of tPA between 4.5 – 9.0 hours after stroke onset in patients with hypoperfused but salvageable regions of the brain (detected on CTP) resulted in a higher percentage of patients with no or minor neurologic deficit compared to placebo
+- EXTEND trial (2019) showed that the use of tPA between 4.5 – 9.0 hours after stroke onset in patients with hypoperfused but salvageable brain regions (detected by CTP) resulted in a higher percentage of patients with no or minor neurological deficit compared to placebo

 Technical comments

-- after intravenous administration of iodine contrast agent, there is a transient increase in parenchymal density in proportion to the amount of contrast agent in the vascular bed
+- after intravenous administration of iodinated contrast agent, there is a transient increase in parenchymal density that is proportional to the amount of contrast agent in the area

-- CTP parameters are calculated from time-attenuation curves that rely on differences between arterial inflow and venous outflow
+- CTP parameters are calculated from time-attenuation curves based on the differences between arterial inflow and venous outflow

-- software processing of the measured brain tissue density during the passage of a contrast agent gives 4 parameters:
+- software processing of the measured brain tissue density during the passage of a contrast agent yields 4 parameters:

-- Cerebral Blood Volume (CBV) – the amount of blood in a certain volume of tissue (ml per 100 mg of tissue)
+- Cerebral Blood Volume (CBV) – amount of blood in a given volume of tissue (mL per 100 mg of tissue)

 - Time To Peak (TTP) – average time to maximum density in the scanned area (in seconds)